mokarakaya/machine-learning-and-python-notes/machine_learning/ml-design/questions/010-anti-money-laundering-detection.md

 - We can solve this problem as a multi class classification model.
 - As the high labels will be low we can:
   - Oversample:
+    - random:
+      - good for small datasets and easy to implement.
+      - may lead to overfitting as it duplicates without adding new information.
+    - smote (synthetic minority over-sampling)
+      -
   - Undersample:
+    -
   - Use class weights
 # Design the data processing pipeline
 # Create a model architecture